The Optical, Ultraviolet, and X-ray Structure of the Quasar HE 0435-1223: Results and Discussion

 Figures~\ref{fig:massarea} and \ref{fig:area} show posterior probability distributions for the projected area of the quasar.
 In Figure~\ref{fig:massarea} we plot the joint distribution of the source area and the mean microlens mass at optical and \ac{UV} wavelengths and in both soft and hard X-ray energy bands, which are the result of the combined analysis of the light curves at all wavelengths.
 All other parameters have been marginalized.
 The black contours show the results for a logarithmic prior on the source area, and the gray contours are for a linear prior.
-Ideally, we would like to have results that are independent of the priors, but single-epoch and sparsely-sampled microlensing results tend to have some prior dependence.
-In general, a logarithmic prior is appropriate for a positive scale-free parameter like the source size (or area), since it makes no sense to give, e.g., the range 1\,--\,10\,cm ten times the weight of 0.1\,--\,1\,cm.
-However, on small scales between the innermost stable orbit and the size associated with the sampling of the light curve, a linear prior is arguably more appropriate.
-One possible approach would be to use a ``hybrid'' prior such as $A/(A+r_g^2)$ that acts linearly at source areas that are small relative to the square of the black hole's gravitational radius and more like a logarithmic prior for larger areas.
-For ease of comparison with other results, however, we stay with the traditional uniform priors.
 With a logarithmic prior we cannot put a lower limit on the \ac{UV} or X-ray size, but the distribution increases with decreasing area until it hits the resolution limit of our magnification patterns, depicted as a shaded region in Figure~\ref{fig:massarea}.
 In the top panels of Figure~\ref{fig:area} we plot the projection of this joint distribution along the vertical axis, marginalizing over $\langle M \rangle$.
 The effect of the resolution limit can be seen on the logarithmic prior (black) curves, causing an artificial decrease in probability at small source areas.
 In the bottom panels of Figure~\ref{fig:area} we avoid this problem by taking a slice across the joint distribution at fixed $\langle M \rangle = 0.3M_\odot$.
-With a logarithmic prior, we find that in the $R$ band $\log(A/\mathrm{cm}^2) = 30.87\err{0.63}{0.66}$ (68\% confidence), while in the soft and hard X-ray bands, respectively, $\log(A/\mathrm{cm}^2) < 29.63$ and $29.85$ at 90\% confidence.
+With a logarithmic prior, we find that in the $R$ band $\log(A/\mathrm{cm}^2) = 30.84\pm0.60$ (68\% confidence), while in the soft and hard X-ray bands, respectively, $\log(A/\mathrm{cm}^2) < 29.89$ and $30.07$ at 95\% confidence.
 Because our resolution limit prevents the X-ray distributions from converging, the confidence level is probably higher than 90\%.
 The \ac{UV} area has a very broad distribution which decreases more or less monotonically from the resolution limit out to larger areas, with a tail extending to larger areas than even the optical distribution.
 Since the linear prior puts a much greater weight on larger sources, these distributions are biased high relative to the logarithmic prior, especially in the \ac{UV}, where the area distribution is wide.
-With this prior, the logarithm of the source areas in the $R$ band, the soft X-ray band, and the hard X-ray band are $31.57\err{0.39}{0.51}$, $29.93\err{0.63}{0.75}$, and $30.16\err{0.56}{0.73}$, respectively.
+With this prior, the logarithm of the source areas in the $R$ band, the soft X-ray band, and the hard X-ray band are $31.53\err{0.41}{0.53}$, $29.86\err{0.62}{0.72}$, and $30.07\err{0.58}{0.73}$, respectively.
 Since the \ac{UV} distributions are so broad and so prior-dependent, it is probably best to view the \ac{UV} result as inconclusive.
 In Figures~\ref{fig:massarea} and \ref{fig:area} we plot the square of the black hole's gravitational radius as a vertical line, using the \citet{Peng:2006p616} mass of $5\times10^8 M_\odot$.
 We can think of this as a hard lower limit on the area, keeping in mind that the black hole mass is uncertain by a factor of 3 or so.
 Aside from this we cannot set a lower limit on the \ac{UV} or X-ray size without resorting to the linear prior.

 \ifx \emulmacro \undefined \else

 \fi